fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 authoritative name servers.
 Signatures typically have a lifetime of many days.
 That means that the operator has a lot of time to recover from this situation without the zone becoming bogus and no longer validating.
-Hasty and inappropriate action on the other hand lead to outages.
+Hasty and inappropriate action on the other hand could lead to outages.

 While the DNSSEC private key cannot be restored because no functioning backups exist, the function of the zone can be restored.